DXC Technology Company [DXC] Holding Strong: What’s pushing it?

-DXC Technology Company [NYSE: DXC] stock went down by -0.28% or -0.09 points down from its previous closing price of $31.89.
-The stock reached $31.80 during the last trading session.
-During the course of the last 5 trading session in the week, DXC share price went up during 2 out of 5 days, that way losing -7.83% in the period of the last 7 days.
+DXC Technology Company [NYSE: DXC] stock went up by 0.59% or 0.18 points up from its previous closing price of $30.64.
+The stock reached $30.82 during the last trading session.
+During the course of the last 5 trading session in the week, DXC share price went up during 2 out of 5 days, that way losing -5.75% in the period of the last 7 days.

 DXC Technology Company [NYSE:DXC]: Analyst Rating and Earnings